stylelint/vscode-stylelint/CONTRIBUTING.md

 The `lint:unit-tests` script enforces the "one module, one unit test file" rule for everything under `src/`.
 When you add a new module, expect to add a matching unit test, unless you deliberately opt out with the `@no-unit-test` pragma described earlier.

 In day-to-day work you will mostly run targeted tests that match the kind of change you are making.
-For example, while iterating on a specific module or folder you might use `npm run test:unit -- src/...`.
-When you touch wiring between components or DI modules, `npm run test:integration` is more helpful.
-And when you change how the extension behaves inside VS Code itself, you should run `npm run test:e2e`.
+For example, while iterating on a specific module or folder you might use `node --run test:unit -- src/...`.
+When you touch wiring between components or DI modules, `node --run test:integration` is more helpful.
+And when you change how the extension behaves inside VS Code itself, you should run `node --run test:e2e`.

-Running `npm run test` before you push gives you a single command that builds, bundles, and runs both the unit and integration suites.
+Running `node --run test` before you push gives you a single command that builds, bundles, and runs both the unit and integration suites.
 End-to-end tests are separate because they take longer and involve launching VS Code.

 ### 5.2 Unit tests and DI-heavy code